Are you familiar with VantaBlack?

-Since it absorbs water when it is applied to drawing paper, I decided to apply it to a poly plate which is as a flat resin plate.
+Since it absorbs water when it is applied to drawing paper, I decided to apply it on a poly plate which is as a flat resin plate.

 Next, apply Black 2.0 on the side.

 Just drip a certain amount of the product and spread it over the desired area.
-The viscosity has almost the same feeling as the ordinary acrylic paint.
+The viscosity has almost the same feeling as an ordinary acrylic paint.

 However, Turner's Jet Black also has its drawbacks.
 Especially its lack of abrasion resistance.